yefeng23323/OpenRLHF-Agent-xinye/README.md

 ### Add a tool

 1. Subclass `ToolBase` from `src/openrlhf_agent/agentkit/tools/base.py`.
-2. Implement `call(self, context, **kwargs)` to return visible output or structured JSON.
+2. Implement `async def call(self, context, **kwargs)` to return visible output or structured JSON.
 3. Pass the tool into your environment (`FunctionCallEnvironment(tools=[...])`) or register it dynamically via `env.register_tool(...)`.

 ### Tailor the environment

-- Subclass `Environment` from `src/openrlhf_agent/agentkit/environments/base.py` to decide how tool calls are validated, executed, and terminated.
+- Subclass `Environment` from `src/openrlhf_agent/agentkit/environments/base.py` to decide how tool calls are validated, executed, and terminated (`async def step`).
 - Customize prompts, `max_steps`, and default tools when instantiating `FunctionCallEnvironment` (see `hub/function_call.py` for reference).
 - Return structured observation strings to emit internal guardrail hints or UI-visible tool outputs.